Abed Ahmed

 Secondary Mathematics - PGCE

 “I always knew teaching was for me.
 I therefore knew a PGCE was compulsory.
-I decided to study at BCU because it had a lot of links with schools I wanted to work in.
-Also, my subject mentor Don Newtown is known around the country and he was the only person I wanted to work for.
+The choice to study at BCU wasn’t difficult at all for me.
+BCU is known to produce great teachers, and I knew I could rely on the support that would be given to me.
+BCU had a lot of links with schools I wanted to work in.
+Also, my subject mentor, Don Newton, is known around the country and he was the only person I wanted to work for.

 Being a postgraduate student at BCU was amazing.
 The staff were incredibly helpful and they offered sessions for me to improve my academic writing.
-There were also many societies to help with our learning too.
+There were also many support services to help with our learning too.
 The workload was manageable, and my lecturers helped me to learn to prioritise properly.
 Whilst on this course I learnt techniques that I definitely couldn’t cope without in my working life, such as lesson planning, managing behaviour and how to truly thrive as a teacher.

 To me, ‘I AM BCU’ means being part of a community in Birmingham that helps break down barriers.”